google/closure-templates/documentation/codelabs/helloworlds/helloworld_js.md

 functions `examples.simple.helloWorld()` and `examples.simple.helloName()`.

 Add a third template to the file.
-This template, `helloNames`, demonstrates a `for` loop with an `ifempty` command.
+This template, `helloNames`, demonstrates a `for` loop.
 It also shows how to call other templates and insert their output using the `call` command.
 Note that the `data="all"` attribute in the `call` command passes all of the caller's template data to the callee template.

 ```soy
 /**